 The Safe Roads Alliance was established by the New Zealand government in 2015 to reduce the number of deaths and serious injuries on high risk rural state highways.

-Bringing together the NZ Transport Agency with other parties, including Beca, the Alliance has been delivering a programme of safety improvements across the country.
+Bringing together the NZ Transport Agency with other parties, including Beca, the Alliance delivered a programme of safety improvements across the country.

-As locals know their local roads best, the Safe Roads Alliance works closely with communities and stakeholders to find solutions that best fit with how they use the road day-to-day, every day.
-The Alliance's philosophy is it's 'their road, not ours'.
+As locals know their local roads best, the Safe Roads Alliance worked closely with communities and stakeholders to find solutions that best fit with how they use the road day-to-day, every day.
+The Alliance's philosophy; it's 'their road, not ours'.

-The safety improvements will make rural roads more forgiving of human error and reduce the chance of people dying or being seriously injured if they crash.
-Mistakes will sadly still happen, but if these roads and roadsides can be made safer, more people might survive those crashes.
+The safety improvements made rural roads more forgiving of human error and reduced the chance of people dying or being seriously injured if they crash.
+Mistakes will sadly still happen, but the goal was that if these roads and roadsides could be made safer, more people might survive those crashes.

-Safe Roads Alliance improvements include roadside safety barriers, wide centrelines, improved road signs and markings, rumble strips, wider road shoulders, intersection upgrades, better signage and safe and appropriate speed limits.
+Safe Roads Alliance improvements included roadside safety barriers, wide centrelines, improved road signs and markings, rumble strips, wider road shoulders, intersection upgrades, better signage and safe and appropriate speed limits.

-The Alliance has proven its ability to deliver complex programmes and continues to partner with the Transport Agency to support and guide long-term planning.
-Together, we are ensuring New Zealand's road safety efforts make an impact, and keep our road users as safe as possible.
+The Alliance proved its ability to deliver complex programmes and partnered with the Transport Agency to support and guide long-term planning.
+Together, we helped ensure New Zealand's road safety efforts make an impact, and keep our road users as safe as possible.